usdot-jpo-codehub/codehub-readme-template/README.md

 ### Installing

-*Insert step by step instructions that a user needs to follow to stand up a development environment of your project.*
+*Insert step-by-step instructions that a user needs to follow to stand up a development environment of your project.*

 Example: